Important information you need to know

 13.1 We may restrict or refuse to authorise any use of any Cards including transactions in any legal jurisdiction if using the Card is causing or could cause a breach of this Agreement or if we have reasonable grounds for suspecting that either the Cardholder or a third party has committed or is about to commit a crime or other abuse in connection with the Card.

 13.2 Where appropriate, any refusal to authorise a transaction will be relayed to the Cardholder via the Merchant concerned.

 13.3 A Cardholder must sign their Card as soon as the Card is received and keep it safe.
+They must also keep safe any security information or credentials related to the Card and Child Account.
 It is your responsibility to explain this to a Cardholder.

 13.4 You will be liable for all unauthorised transactions that arise from the use of a lost or stolen Card or the misappropriation of the Card if you and/or the Cardholder fail to:

 13.4.1 keep the Card and/or security features of the Card safe, or

 13.4.2 notify us that a Card is lost or stolen.